theQRL/theqrl.org/content/blog/2022/qrl-mainnet-release-version-3-cesium/index.md

 #### If the QRL node is running as a systemd service

 Though undocumented and the least common, some people will have installed QRL as a systemd service.
-To stop that, you'll want to issue the service to stop
+To stop that, you'll want to issue the service to stop.

 ```bash
 sudo systemctl stop qrlnode